top of page

 Makers mark.png

-Recently after making a family birthstone necklace for a good friend, I realised the beauty of natural raw birthstones and how combining them can really mean something to the wearer, whether it's a charm bracelet with your children's birthstones attached, or a memory necklace with the birthstone of a loved one that is no longer with you combined with your own, the possibilities are endless.
-I went on the hunt to find a company to work with to provide me with the raw stones that I had in mind and now work with a small company in India who use gem off cuts from the jewellery trade, that would normally be wasted, they are combined with sterling silver to make the lovely raw charms that I use.
+Recently after making a family birthstone necklace for a good friend, I realised the beauty of natural raw birthstones and how combining them can really mean something to the wearer, whether it's a charm bracelet with your children's birthstones attached, or a memory necklace with the birthstone of a loved one that is no longer with you, combined with your own, the possibilities are endless.
+I went on the hunt to find a company to work with to provide me with the raw stones that I had in mind and now work with a small company in India who use raw gem off cuts from the jewellery trade that would normally be wasted, they are combined with sterling silver to make the lovely raw, tactile charms that I use.

 DSC_0006.JPG